 KENT-OTTAWA-MUSKEGON FOREIGN-TRADE ZONE #189

 The KOM-FTZ is a tool used to stimulate economic growth and development in West Michigan.
-The KOM-FTZ is designed to enhance competitiveness of West Michigan by encouraging companies to maintain and expand their operations in the region by utilizing the benefits of this federal tool.
+The KOM-FTZ is designed to enhance the competitiveness of West Michigan by encouraging companies to maintain and expand their operations in the region by utilizing the benefits of this federal tool.

 For West Michigan companies involved in international trade, the FTZ provides a means of improving their competitive position from their global counterparts.
 The fundamental benefit offered by the FTZ program is the ability to defer, reduce or even eliminate Customs duties on products admitted to the zone.